tmudway/BAMO/README.md

 # BAMO - Block And Move On
 A tool to simplify importing custom assets in Minecraft

-Currently only allows you to quickly prototype models in minecraft, but further functionality is coming
+Currently only allows you to quickly prototype models in-game, but further functionality is coming

 ## WARNING - STILL AN EARLY VERSION SO USE AT YOUR OWN RISK
-I would Highly recommend backup up any model files before attempting to use this plugin/mod
+I would **HIGHLY** recommend you backup up any model files before attempting to use this plugin/mod

 ## Installation
  1. Download the [BAMO.jar](https://github.com/tmudway/MinecraftMods/releases/download/0.1.0-alpha/bamo-0.1.jar) mod file and move it to the mods folder in your minecraft directory